huggingface/transformers/docs/source/model_doc/visual_bert.rst

 The VisualBERT model was proposed in `VisualBERT: A Simple and Performant Baseline for Vision and Language
 <https://arxiv.org/pdf/1908.03557>`__ by Liunian Harold Li, Mark Yatskar, Da Yin, Cho-Jui Hsieh, Kai-Wei Chang.

-The model is a multi-modal (vision-and-language) pre-trainded model trained with Masked Language Modeling on textual part, and Sentence-Image prediction task to predict whether two captions are matching for an image or not.
+VisualBERT is a neural network trained on a variety of (image, text) pairs.

 The abstract from the paper is the following: